HOW DO I BAIL SOMEONE OUT OF JAIL?

 b. go down to the jail in person at 911 Parr Blvd.
 Reno, NV 89512; or

 c. get a bails bonds service to post a bond (go to our blog article “Can I get Someone’s Bail Amount Reduced?”) for detailed information on this.

 3. For online bail payments, on the Sheriff’s website follow these steps:

 a. click on the “Detention” option in the “What We do” section;

 b. click on the “Inmate Release Procedure” link;

 c. then click on the appropriate court (information on this is below) under the “Start Here” Section; and

 d. follow the instructions and prompts for the payments section.

 The Court your loved one is in depends on where they were arrested and/or where the crime occurred.
-If they were arrested in Reno then the appropriate court is the Reno Justice Court.
-Same is true with Sparks, Incline Village, Fernley, and Dayton.
-If you do not know where they were arrested and/or where the crime occurred, call the Sheriff’s Office at 775-328-3001 and ask what Court they will be in.
+If they were arrested in Reno for a crime committed in Reno then the appropriate court is the Reno Justice Court.
+The same is true with Sparks, Incline Village, Fernley, and Dayton.
+If you do not know where they were arrested and/or where the crime occurred, call the Sheriff’s Office at 775-328-3001 and ask what Court they are in.